twilio/twilio-python/README.md

-To control phone calls, your application needs to output [TwiML](http://www.twilio.com/docs/api/twiml/ "TwiML - Twilio Markup Language)").
+To control phone calls, your application needs to output [TwiML](http://www.twilio.com/docs/api/twiml/ "TwiML - Twilio Markup Language").
 Use `twilio.twiml.Response` to easily create such responses.

 ```python
 from twilio import twiml